 SEO is always in motion.
 The faster you understand that search engines and their algorithms are now focusing more on the end user than ever.

 The whole Aug-Sep update (name it Medic update, Birthday update or whatever you like) was solely focused on giving users the best, reliable and authentic search results.

 Of course, Google’s eating away the lion’s share of organic CTR and traffic with featured snippets, people also ask boxes and other SERP features (in the name of providing a better UX).

 Finally, the million dollar question!

 Is there something I missed?
-Seeing some new SEO possibilities for 2019?
+Seeing some new SEO possibilities this year?
 Let’s chat in the comments below.